West Asia: Religion

-Four major religious groups (i.e. the two largest religions in the world: Christianity and Islam, plus Judaism and Druze faith) originated in West Asia.
-Islam is the largest religion in West Asia, but other faiths that originated there, such as Judaism and Christianity, are also well represented.
+Four major religious groups (i.e. the two largest religions in the world: Christianity and Islam, plus Judaism and Druze Faith) originated in West Asia.
+Islam is the largest religion in West Asia, but other faiths that originated there, such as Christianity and Judaism, are also well represented.

 In Armenia and Georgia, Oriental Orthodoxy and Eastern Orthodoxy respectively are the predominant religions.
 Eastern Orthodoxy is also the majority religion in Cyprus.
 There are still large ancient communities of Eastern Christians (such as Assyrians, Middle Eastern Christians and Arab Christians) in Lebanon, Iraq, Iran, Turkey, Azerbaijan, Syria, Jordan, Israel and Palestine numbering more than 3 million in West Asia.
 There are also large populations of expatriate workers which include sizeable Christian communities living in the Arabian Peninsula numbering more than 3 million.
 Christian communities have played a vital role in West Asia.

 Judaism is the predominant religion in Israel, and there are small ancient Jewish communities in West Asia such as in Turkey (14,300), Azerbaijan (9,100), and Iran (8,756).

 The Druze Faith or Druzism originated in West Asia.
 It is a monotheistic religion based on the teachings of figures like Hamza ibn-'Ali ibn-Ahmad and Al-Hakim bi-Amr Allah and Greek philosophers such as Plato and Aristotle.
 The number of Druze people worldwide is around one million, with about 45% to 50% living in Syria, 35% to 40% living in Lebanon, and less than 10% living in Israel; recently there has been a growing Druze diaspora.

 There are also important minority religions like the Baháʼí Faith, Yarsanism, Yazidism, Zoroastrianism, Mandaeism, and Shabakism.